 Seek Medical Care for Mesothelioma Symptoms

-Firefighters who are experiencing possible symptoms of mesothelioma should seek care as soon as possible due to their increased risk of this cancer.
+Firefighters who are experiencing possible symptoms of mesothelioma should seek care as soon as possible.
 Getting diagnosed early on gives patients access to more treatment options, some of which may help them live longer.

 Symptoms of mesothelioma may include: